Learn about different brain tumour types, their origins, and behaviours.

-On May 9, 2016, the WHO published an official reclassification of tumour types of the CNS, which helps doctors to diagnose more accurately, plan treatments accordingly and predict therapeutic response for patients.
-The reclassification document can be found here.
+In May 2021, the WHO published an official reclassification of tumour types of the CNS, which helps doctors to diagnose more accurately, plan treatments accordingly and predict therapeutic response for patients.
+Details of the reclassification can be found here.

 Please share with your health care providers and loved ones – we at Brain Tumour Foundation of Canada are trying to shift the language used when someone is diagnosed with a non-malignant brain tumour.
 We are encouraging members of our community to avoid using the word “benign” because we feel there is nothing benign about a tumour in someone’s control centre – the brain.